patitonob/Capstone-Project/README.md

 *Our next milestone is to develop a database with the neecessary tables to store data.*
 The following is our assigned tasks to reach our milestone:

-Mauricio: Produce all tables need to capture all data and test tables with sample data
+Mauricio: Develop the tables for the shopping cart and create account page and test it.

 Peterson: Quailty assurance such as testing tables by inputting sample data and debugging

-Daniel: Develop the Login page to begin capturing the inital data from members who join the FalconFitness (i.e full name, email, password)
+Daniel: Develop the create an account and shopping cart html files.

-Patricio: Begin developing a script for our website using JavaScript to produce functionality throughout developed HTML files
+Patricio: Develop the script for the login page.